 It’s sometimes really hard to gauge exactly how much your family will eat over the course of a vacation.
 Hopefully, a meal schedule will help with that somewhat.
 But I find that everyone tends to eat a bit more on vacation!
-As a result, we usually buy a little more than we think we’d need, especially of special vacation snacks and treats like potato chips that we might be more liberal with than at home.
+As a result, we usually buy a little more than we think we’d need, especially of special vacation snacks and treats like potato chips or cookies that we might be more liberal with than at home.
 And we also find that we really mow through drinks of all types on vacation.

 So don’t be afraid to overbuy a little.
 It’s better to have a little extra at the end of the trip instead of having to make a final grocery run on the last day of your trip to have enough for everyone to eat.
 If you end up buying too much, you can always take some home or leave unused items and a note for the cleaning company to let them know they are free to take anything they want.